gzoller/ScalaJack/benchmark/README.md

 ### Interpretation

 Performance for ScalaJack has been a journey.
-ScalaJack is a mature product--over 10 yrs old, can you believe it?.
-Long ago it was quite fast vs its competition.
-Over the years though, its performance has lagged considerably, to the point that it was one of the slower serialization libraries.
+ScalaJack is a mature product--over 10 yrs old.
+Long ago it was quite fast vs its competition, but over the years its performance lagged considerably as its peers improved, to the point that it was one of the slower serialization libraries.
 ScalaJack 8 changes that!

-I was sampling and testing against a collection of popular serializers for Scala util something quite unexpected happend.
-When I tested Jsoniter, its performance was through the roof!
+I was sampling and testing against a collection of popular serializers for Scala util something quite unexpected happend: I discovered Jsoniter.
+Its performance was through the roof!
 It far outpaced all competitors for raw speed.
 This was a shock.
 I had to learn how this worked.